visualjournalist/visualjournalist.github.io/_posts/2017-03-01-internet-freedom.md

 ### RESPONSIBILITIES

-Designed and developed overall site, as well as individual stories, graphics and illustrations.
-Worked closely with the reporters and editors for VOA's series of stories about Somalia's young digital explorers.
+I designed and developed overall site, as well as individual story pages, graphics and illustrations.
+I worked closely with the reporters and editors for VOA's series about Somalia's young digital explorers.